About Joshua Kelly

 - Representing a Russian development company in a US$200m dispute under an English law governed project management agreement, including parallel proceedings in the US and Cyprus courts (conducted in English and Russian).

 - Representing an oil and gas company in a dispute with a Latin American State concerning forfeiture provisions under an English law-governed Joint Operating Agreement.

-- Advising clients on various insurance coverage disputes under the Bermuda excess liability form, including in the context of the telecoms and pharmaceutical sectors.
+- Advising insurers and insureds on coverage disputes under the Bermuda excess liability form, in the context of claims made by insureds in the telecoms and pharmaceutical sectors.